rist-ro/rl-introduction-notes/sutton_rl.md

 #### Summary

-This chapter summarized how off-policy learning cannot be easily translated to framework of function approximation.
-It showed that **bootstrapping methods coupled with function approximation** are not stable in a off-policy setup, an effect called by the authors **the deadly triad**.
+This chapter summarized how off-policy learning cannot be easily translated to the framework of function approximation.
+It showed that **bootstrapping methods coupled with function approximation** are not stable in an off-policy setup, an effect called by the authors **the deadly triad**.

 Using alternative objectives such as the **Bellman error** are appealing because they can allow stable SGD optimizations.
-This error however was shown to not be learnable, but an alternative **projected Bellman error** can be used at the cost of slightly higher computational complexity.
+This error, however, was shown to not be learnable, but an alternative **projected Bellman error** can be used at the cost of slightly higher computational complexity.

 Off-policy learning in the domain of function approximation is still unsolved, but promises of better exploration and parallel learning of multiple policies make it appealing.

 ---

-**Note:** In literature the *Bellman operator* is more commonly denoted $T^\pi$ and is called the *dynamic programming operator*.
+**Note:** In literature, the *Bellman operator* is more commonly denoted $T^\pi$ and is called the *dynamic programming operator*.

 ---

 ### (12) Eligibility traces

 Eligibility traces are a method of **unifying TD methods and MC**.
-For example TD($\lambda$) refers to the use of an eligibility trace where we have TD(0) at one end ($\lambda = 0$) and MC at the other ($\lambda = 1$).
+For example,  TD($\lambda$) refers to the use of an eligibility trace where we have TD(0) at one end ($\lambda = 0$) and MC at the other ($\lambda = 1$).
 N-step and MC methods employ what are called *forward views*.
 This mechanism can be, even entirely, achieved through eligibility traces.

 The mechanism introduces a short term memory vector $z_t \in \mathbb{R}^d$ whose components mirror those of the weights.
 Each one is bumped when the component participates in prediction and slowly decays.
 Its value dictates how fast that component learns.